New Patients (410) 221-3085

 Dr. Karpovich offers fixed and removable dental bridges to patients with multiple missing teeth.
 He will work with you to determine whether you would benefit more from a fixed bridge or a removable bridge:

-• Fixed Bridges: We recommend securing dental bridges with dental implants because they provide more structural support.
+• Fixed Dental Bridges: A fixed dental bridge stays in place.
+Fixed bridges may use crown-capped teeth or implants.
+We recommend securing dental bridges with dental implants because they provide more structural support.
 Dental implants require less maintenance and permanently secure the dental bridge restoration.

-• Removable Bridges: Although less costly upfront, removable dental bridges are not as stable as fixed bridges.
+• Removable Dental Bridges: Although less costly upfront, removable dental bridges are not as stable as fixed bridges.
 Removable dental bridges are also not as permanent as fixed bridges.
+A removable bridge fits over the natural teeth.
+You must remove these bridges daily for cleaning.

 We will refer you to a dental specialist if you require dental implants to secure your dental bridge.
 Dr. Karpovich will prepare the teeth on either side of the gap for more traditional dental bridges by removing a small part of the enamel.
-He takes dental impressions of your teeth to properly create your crowns or implants.
+He takes dental impressions of your teeth to create your crowns or implants properly.

 Dental crowns provide a stable bite and support to natural teeth.
 Two adjacent teeth support a traditional dental bridge and require dental crowns to secure the bridge.
-Strategically placed dental implants support implant-secured dental bridges.
+Strategically placed dental implants may also support implant-secured dental bridges.
+Dr. Karpovich will determine if you are a candidate for implant treatment before you receive your restoration.

-Your mouth will feel numb after treatment, so refrain from eating hot foods or drinking hot beverages until the numbness has worn off.
+Your mouth will feel numb after treatment.
+Refrain from eating hot foods or drinking hot beverages until the numbness has worn off.
 Avoid eating sticky and hard foods, as this can damage the restoration.
-You may experience some temperature and pressure sensitivity, which should subside a few weeks after the placement of the final restoration.
+You may experience some temperature and pressure sensitivity.
+This sensitivity should subside a few weeks after the placement of the final restoration.

 Dental Bridge FAQs